 We offer online CPR certification courses for Community, Workplace Employees, and Healthcare workers in Colorado.
 Anyone can take this course even though they are not in the medical field.
 In addition, thousands of institutions and organizations accept our course certification worldwide.
 As a result, we are trusted by hundreds of thousands of professionals like you all over the United States and worldwide.

 Our Online CPR classes take only a few short hours to complete but can help you save a life when every second counts.
+You can also take advantage of discounts for group CPR training in Denver.
 We’ll teach you the proper technique when a cardiac emergency occurs and the use of an Automated External Defibrillator (AED).
 Our training center follows the latest American Heart Association & Emergency Cardiovascular Care/ILCOR guidelines.
 We are also OSHA Standard-compliant to ensure that you get a quality education.
 From receiving your training materials, studying the curriculum, and taking the certification exam, you can count on us.
 In addition, our CPR certification cards are nationally accepted.
 You can instantly print your digital certification cards from your printer after the successful completion of our CPR class.

 What is CPR?